 On physical examination, particular attention should be given to weaknesses and sensory disturbances, and their myotome and dermatomal distribution.
 The examiner should also pay attention at this point to any sign of spinal cord dysfunction.

 Table 1: Typical findings of solitary nerve lesion due to compression by a herniated disc in the cervical spine

-In the lumbar spine, a herniated disc can present with symptoms including sensory and motor abnormalities limited to specific myotome.
-History in these patients should include chief complaints, the onset of symptoms, where the pain starts, and radiates.
+In the lumbar spine, a herniated disc can present with symptoms including sensory and motor abnormalities limited to a specific myotome.
+History in these patients should include chief complaints, the onset of symptoms, where the pain starts and radiates.
 History should include if there are any past treatments.